itscodenation/curriculum-15-16/unitsYear2/11-Entrepreneurialism/README.md

 ##Project Criteria
 You can choose to complete this project by yourself or in a team of up to 3 people.

-If you have a side project you have been wokring on consider developing that out farther.
-If you do not have a side project you will need to think of a company you would liek to start.
+If you have a side project you have been working on consider developing that out farther.
+If you do not have a side project you will need to think of a company you would like to start.

 ##References/Tools